hhzl/LearnWords2/README.md

 ## Aim

 The aim of the project is twofold
-1. Provide a JavaScript library which keeps a collection of vocabulary questions in a database.
+1. Provide a JavaScript library called ``LW.js`` which maintains and uses a collection of vocabulary questions in a database.
+"Database" means here JSON data to be kept in the localStorage.
-2. Provide data conversion and report functions for lists of words to learn.
+2. Provide data conversion and report functions for lists of words to learn (the JSON files).
+This includes the conversion to the [Anki](https://apps.ankiweb.net/) file format.

-It does not provide a GUI though it has a demo how a GUI could be constructed.
+It also provides a simple demo GUI.

+## What does the library ``LW.js`` implement?
-A vocabulary question may be picked at random and then depending on the answer a new date is noted for the question to be asked again.
+The library offers a learning session.
+Within that session a vocabulary question is  picked at random and then depending on the answer a new date is noted for the question to be asked again.
 The time interval increases if the question has been answered correctly.
 To do this a step (or level) value is maintained for each question to determine the time period after which the question might be asked again.

 This is known as [spaced repetition](https://en.wikipedia.org/wiki/Spaced_repetition).

-HTML and LibreOffice Draw reports are provided for flash cards to be printed (experimental feature).

 ![Leitner system](docs/230px-Leitner_system_alternative.svg.png)

+It is as well possible to do the selection of questions according to tags given to each vocabulary entry.

+The library implements the two lower levels as shown in the diagram:
 ![learnwords2-layers](docs/LW2-context.png)

+## Reports

+This repository includes CLI programs to generate HTML and LibreOffice Draw reports for  flash cards to be printed.

-## Setup
+# Setup and usage

+## Installation of the development environment
 The command ``grunt-cli`` is a prerequisite.

 Global installation is done with